sylque/dcs-website-schema/README.md

       // Optional: css rules to inject in website pages "injectCss": [
         {
-          // Name of pages to inject css to "pageNames": [ "home", "missio"],
+          // Name of pages to inject css to.
+          // Page names support a wildcard as a unique or trailing character.
+          "pageNames": ["about", "whitep"],

           // Css rules
           "css": ["nav, .headerlink { display: none }"]